 Option 2: It is proposed to adopt +5dB on top of 9dB basis as NF for OFDM-based receiver.
 (Huawei, vivo)

 Option 3: NF Gap between LR and MR for REFSENS could be +2dB for OFDM-based receiver.
-(ZTE)
+(ZTE, Spreadtrum)

 Option 4: Set 9dB as the OFDM noise figure.
 (CMCC)